dansgithubuser/playground/notes/postgres.md

 The obvious method to switch to is password, and we must guarantee a secure connection to not leak the password.
 We shouldn't care about the password in the first place, there should be no possibility of a connection to the db that we don't already know is OK.
 So we could just use trust.
 In either case we need to actually change the auth method.

 `pg_hba.conf` is the file we're looking for.
-Find it with `su postgres -c 'psql -c "SHOW hba_file"'`.
+Find it with `sudo su postgres -c 'psql -c "SHOW hba_file"'`.

 Insert an entry to `pg_hba.conf`:
 `local database_name database_user_name trust`